Medical Librarianship

 Foundation Courses:

 The elective courses listed below have been helpful to other health librarians who have completed the iSchool program in the past.
 They are included because they help prepare students for job duties in a medical library environment.
 The Medical Library Association (MLA) has prepared a list of competencies for success as a health sciences librarian.
 You might want to look at those competencies to help you select appropriate coursework.
-As noted, the competencies can be found at: Professional Competencies for Health Sciences Librarians.
+As noted, the competencies can be found at: MLA Professional Competencies for Health Sciences Librarians.

 - INFO 210.
 Reference and Information Services - Medical librarians answer a variety of questions, and this class gives a good overview of general reference strategies and sources.
 The information on the reference process is useful for all librarians who will be interacting with people.